For Confidential Help, Call

 People with eating disorders also may have other mental health conditions (such as depression or anxiety) or problems with substance abuse.
 It’s critical to treat any co-occurring disorders as part of the treatment plan.
 At SunCloud Health, we don’t turn a blind eye to the co-occurring as we understand all things go together.
 We don’t work on just one thing, instead creating treatment plans that focus on all aspects of the person’s mental health in order to be fully treated.
 This approach offers a unique niche in the community that many other treatment facilities don’t fill but is vital to ensuring each patient receives a holistic, well-rounded experience while in our care to treat eating disorders.

-VIDEO: WHAT QUESTIONS PARENTS SHOULD ASK A TREATMENT PROVIDER?
+Video: WHAT QUESTIONS PARENTS SHOULD ASK A TREATMENT PROVIDER?

 Dr. Alexander Chevalier, Medical Director of Child and Adolescent Psychiatry at SunCloud Health, details the questions parents should be asking when looking for an eating disorder care provider.

-VIDEO: WHAT TO LOOK FOR IN TREATMENT FOR YOUR CHILD?
+Video: WHAT TO LOOK FOR IN TREATMENT FOR YOUR CHILD?

 Dr. Alexander Chevalier, Medical Director, Child and Adolescent Psychiatry at SunCloud Health, gives parents helpful advice on what to look for when considering eating disorder treatment centers for their child.